Katherine of England: Burial and legacy

 Katherine was buried in the ambulatory in Westminster Abbey, in the space between the chapels of King Edward and St. Benet, close to the tomb of her uncle William de Valence.
 A splendid monument was raised to her memory by the king, rich with serpentine and mosaics, and surmounted by a silver image of his child.
 The Hermit of Charing was paid fifty shillings a year as long as he lived, that he might support a chaplain to pray daily at the Chapel of the Hermitage for the soul of Katherine; this was "a common aspect of Henry's commemoration of his deceased relatives".

-After the deaths of Katherine, both Henry and Eleanor were heartbroken, the queen becoming sick with grief.
+After the death of Katherine, both Henry and Eleanor were heartbroken, the queen becoming sick with grief.
 They did not have any further children.